Appliances · Resale guide

 Essential Checks

-- Check Power Cord and Plug: Inspect the power cord for any cuts, fraying, or repairs.
-Ensure the plug pins are clean and free of burn marks.
+- Power Cord Integrity: Carefully inspect the entire length of the power cord for any cuts, fraying, or exposed wires.
+Check the plug pins for any burn marks or bending.

 Insider Checks